Bancroft's Preparatory School A GSG School

 Do you know this school?

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.

 All-through school (for example 3-18 years). - An all-through school covers junior and senior education.
 It may start at 3 or 4, or later, and continue through to 16 or 18.
 Some all-through schools set exams at 11 or 13 that pupils must pass to move on.

 Special Education Needs

 We screen all our pupils with the help of our Head of Learning Support which helps to further inform our teaching on any significant issues.
-We also have support staff who give individual and group help to children who need particular help or at the other end of the spectrum stretching.
-09-09
+We also have support staff who give individual and group help to children who need particular help or, at the other end of the spectrum, stretching to reach full potential.

 |Condition||Provision for in school|

 |Has an entry in the Autism Services Directory|